Travel to Tanzania from Australia: Complete Guide

 To enter Tanzania, you must have a valid passport with at least six months of validity remaining

-The best time to visit Tanzania depends on the type of travel experience you want.
+Choosing the best time to visit Tanzania depends on your travel goals—wildlife, migration, or beach relaxation:

 The best time to visit Tanzania is during the Dry season, from June to October, when wildlife viewing is generally at its best